axshen/canfar-sofia2/README.md

 These tests currently run on the [Canadian CANFAR instance](https://www.canfar.net/en/).
 You will need to create an account and request access to certain services to run these tests.
 This section describes all of the steps to set up your environment.

 * Request a CADC account: https://www.cadc-ccda.hia-iha.nrc-cnrc.gc.ca/en/auth/request.html
-* Request permissions to access the group and to run headless containers by emailing: support@canfar.net
+* Request permissions to access the group (TBA) and to run headless containers by emailing: support@canfar.net
 * Install local Python dependencies and utils (`pip install -r requirements.txt`)
 * Download the test dataset to the `/arc` storage space